-From a recorded hologram it is possible to reconstruct its constituent objects with high resolution even if they are in different distances from the hologram [1].
-This feature can be utilized in Digital Holographic Microscopy (DHM), where the resolution defined depth of focus constraint of conventional microscopy can be bypassed this way.
+From a recorded hologram, it is possible to reconstruct its constituent objects with high resolution even if they are in different distances from the hologram [1].
+This feature can be utilized in digital holographic microscopy (DHM), where the resolution defined depth of focus constraint of conventional microscopy can be bypassed this way.
 Consequently, the observable volume considerably increases [2,3].
-Applying a DHM system, we can implement a holographic flow cytometer (Fig 1(a)), that records the hologram of freely moving objects within a flow through sample chamber by a high resolution area scan (CCD or CMOS) sensor.

-These emerging objects, even if their diffractions overlap in the recorded hologram (Fig 1(b)), can be digitally reconstructed later, together with their 3D positions [4-6].
-Contrary to other existing techniques [4], we use fast, non-iterative methods to find, segment and reconstruct the objects within the sample volume at a high resolution ($\leq 1 \mu m$), with their actual 3D positions.
+Applying a DHM system, we can implement a holographic flow cytometer [Fig. 1(a)], which records the hologram of freely moving objects within a flow through sample chamber by a high-resolution area scan [CCD or complementary metal-oxide semiconductor (CMOS)] sensor.
+These emerging objects, even if their diffractions overlap in the recorded hologram [Fig. 1(b)], can be digitally reconstructed later, together with their three-dimensional (3D) positions [4-6].
+Contrary to other existing techniques [4], we use fast, noniterative methods to find, segment, and reconstruct the objects within the sample volume at a high resolution ($\leq 1 \mu m$), with their actual 3D positions.
 In this way, an extremely efficient fluid inspection or water monitoring system can be constructed [7,8].

-From a recorded hologram it is possible to recover even the whole complex wave field of a given object, namely not only its amplitude but also its phase distribution.
-This reconstruction is straightforward if an off-axis setup is applied [9, 10].
-From the reconstructed complex wave field of a given object, the apparent thickness, shape and their changes become measureable with sub-wavelength accuracy [11, 12].
-However, in the case of off-axis holograms the necessary spatial separation of the so-called object term from the zero order and twin image terms decrease the effective aperture of the hologram [13].
+From a recorded hologram, it is possible to recover even the whole complex wave field of a given object, namely not only its amplitude but also its phase distribution.
+This reconstruction is straightforward if an off-axis setup is applied [9,10].
+From the reconstructed complex wave field of a given object, the apparent thickness and shape and their changes become measureable with subwavelength accuracy [11,12].
+However, in the case of off-axis holograms, the necessary spatial separation of the so-called object term from the zero-order and twin image terms decrease the effective aperture of the hologram [13].
 Due to this decay of the effective aperture, the trade-off between the achievable lateral resolution and field of view becomes more pronounced.
-Therefore, using an off-axis setup the size of the observable volume shrinks considerably.
-This is also the case, when the application of phase shifting interference microscopy [14, 15] is considered.
-Although phase shifting method would provide a simple, elegant way of complex wave field reconstruction, it requires several hologram recording steps that considerably reduce the achievable speed of volume inspection.
-Furthermore, it is hardly applicable, when moving, varying objects are to be measured.
+Therefore, using an off-axis setup, the size of the observable volume shrinks considerably.
+This is also the case